henry-zwart/gliding-uva-report/README.md

-# UvA-report-unofficial
+# gliding-uva-report

-UvA-report-unofficial is a Typst template for lab reports at the University of Amsterdam.
+A Typst template for lab reports at the University of Amsterdam.

 It's written primarily for my own use, but I've made it open-source in case others find it helpful.